 Located in the south east suburbs of Dresden, the village of Pillnitz sums up the beauty of the Saxon Wine Trail in a nutshell, with its perfect amalgamation of dreamy Elbe riverscapes, rolling vineyards with spectacular vistas of the distant Saxon Switzerland and a gorgeous Baroque palace.
 Inspired by the architecture of the far east, Pillnitz Palace and Park was a pleasure palace and later the summer residence of Saxony’s most famous ruler Augustus the Strong.
 Highlights here include exploring the 28 hectare gardens which is home to a number of rare trees, particularly in the Dutch Garden and Conifer Garden.
 Learn about the rich history of life at the court in the Schlossmuseum.
 Design lovers will love the Kunstgewerbemuseum collection, which ranges from late antiquity to contemporary design with a special focus on Saxon handicrafts.

 Radebeul is a dreamy little town right next to Dresden.
 It has this lovely relaxed laid back vibe, thanks to the impressive hillside vineyard landscape edging up from the Elbe.
-Apart from numerous vineyards and wineries… There are lots of artist workshops, galleries and cute boutique shops to explore here.
+Apart from the numerous wineries there are lots of artist workshops, galleries and cute boutique shops to explore here.
 You also have one of the oldest narrow-gauge railway lines in Germany, where nostalgia evoking steam trains chug their way to neighbouring Radeberg.